AnyLog-co/documentation/background processes.md

 ## View the status of the Background Processes

-The following command lists the background processes, their status, and for each process, the main configuration parameters used.
+The following command lists the background processes, their status, and for each process, the main configuration used.
 <pre>
 get processes
 </pre>